BumpyBill/disca/README.md

 #### TypeScript

-Disca does support TypeScript, but it requires the NPM package "typescript" to be inslatted globably
+Disca does support TypeScript, but it requires the NPM package "typescript" to be installed globably

 ```bash
 npm i typescript -g